mcmtilman/Rules/README.md

 # Engine

-The engine uses a *trie* structure to link a rules to a path of keys, for instance to the path segments of URLs.
+The engine uses a *trie* structure to link a rule to a path of keys, for instance to the path segments of a URL.

 ## Trie lookup